 The tournament attracts more than 80,000 visitors each year with millions more following the action online.

-Over 500 players representing more than 50 countries attended, in what was one of the biggest and most ambitious Homeless World Cup tournaments yet.
+More than 500 players representing 47 countries will travel to Mexico City to attend the inspiring week-long festival of football, in what is promised to be one of the most spectacular Homeless World Cup tournaments yet.

 The first Homeless World Cup took place in Graz in 2003.
 The Austrian city welcomed 144 players form 18 countries.
 Since then the tournament has traveled to 15 different cities across the world and has grown to accommodate 64+ teams and more than 500 players.